NikosDouras/Azure_ImageToText/README.md

 Features:

-    -Simple interface, also for android
+    -Easy-to-use interface, also for android
     -Using Azures Computer Vision API for OCR to convert image to text -Automatically resizing large images to adhere to azures requirements -PDF Creation